Juicestus/cv2-examples-c/README.md

-# cv2-examples-c-
+# Examples of OpenCV in C++

-Examples of OpenCV in C++ I wrote a long time ago
+I wrote this a long time ago